Benozo/conduit/examples/agents_deepinfra/README.md

 # AI Agents with DeepInfra LLM Integration

-This example demonstrates how to use GoMCP's AI agents with **real LLM integration** through DeepInfra's API.
+This example demonstrates how to use ConduitMCP's AI agents with **real LLM integration** through DeepInfra's API.
 DeepInfra provides access to state-of-the-art language models through an OpenAI-compatible API.

 ## What This Example Shows